czi-catalystproject/hub-champion-training/instructors/codimd-template.md

 ## About This CodiMD

 We will use this CodiMD to take notes, share links, exercises, feedback, etc. with participants throughout the training.
+The lesson curriculum is available at [https://catalystproject.cloud/hub-champion-training/](https://catalystproject.cloud/hub-champion-training/).

 Participants are encouraged to take shared notes on this page.
 The Instructors will show you how to use CodiMD at the beginning of the workshop.